messenger4j/messenger4j/README.md

 ```

 ## Showcase
-For a complete sample application showcasing almost all features of the Messenger Platform take a look at the
+For a complete sample application showcasing many features of the Messenger Platform take a look at the
 [messenger4j-spring-boot-quickstart-template][2].
 You can use it to quickly bootstrap your chatbot projects.

 ## Examples
+> For almost all supported features you can take a look at the integration tests (`src/test/java/.../test/integration`) for a working example.

 #### Receiving
-Ok, let's see how to handle an inbound text message:
+Let's see how to handle an inbound text message:

 ```java
 String payload = ... // callback request body